 - Change in power of attorney

-How Our Florida Nursing Home Abuse Attorneys Can Help
+How Our Nursing Home Abuse Attorneys Can Help

 Our attorneys can report the nursing home abuse to the proper authorities and take the appropriate steps to ensure your rights are protected in case the abuse report is lost or altered.
 It is important to document all information relevant to the incident, as detailed accounts are often more likely to prompt investigations.
 With more than two decades experience handling nursing home abuse lawsuits, our attorneys understand how to file both nursing home abuse reports and legal claims against negligent facilities and employees.

-If you suspect your loved one is being abused or neglected in a nursing home, contact our Orlando nursing home lawyers today for a free consultation.
-There is a time limit in Florida for filing nursing home abuse cases, so do not hesitate to fill out the form on the right for a no cost, no obligation case review.
+If you suspect your loved one is being abused or neglected in a nursing home, contact our nursing home lawyers today for a free consultation.
+There may be a time limit in your state for filing a nursing home abuse case, so do not hesitate to fill out the form on the right for a no cost, no obligation case review.
+Our personal injury lawyers are experienced in a number of practice areas, including car accidents and medical malpractice.